 - Ensure patients are prescribed the right medication for their medical status.

-- Determine dosage calculations for administering medication to a patient.
+- Determine dosage calculations for administering medication to patients.

-- Restore balance in the body so a patient can regain proper health.
+- Restore balance in the body so patients can regain proper health.

-By the end of your 16 months in the ABSN program, you’ll be prepared to sit for the NCLEX-RN® exam and enter the workforce a confident, practice-ready nurse.
-In fact, our 2016 ABSN program graduates had a first-time NCLEX pass rate of 93.98%.
+By the end of your 16 months in the ABSN track, you’ll be prepared to sit for the NCLEX-RN® exam and enter the workforce a confident, practice-ready nurse.
+In fact, 2021 Loyola BSN graduates had an NCLEX pass rate of 89%.
 Furthermore, as a Loyola nursing school graduate, you’ll likely have a wide variety of career opportunities from which to choose.

 You’ll find a BSN degree from Loyola University Chicago prepares you to stand out with health-care employers.
-More specifically, our accelerated nursing program teaches you how to:
+More specifically, our accelerated nursing track teaches you how to:

 - Deliver safe, quality care across the patient life span.

-- Apply clinical reasoning in different patient care scenarios.
+- Apply clinical reasoning in patient care scenarios.

 - Adapt nursing knowledge to different areas of practice.